ramide1/mc-llm/README.md

 # Key Features
 LLM Interaction: Use in-game commands to query advanced language models.
 Flexible Configuration: Customize the API, model, and initial instructions via a configuration file.
-Multi-API Support: Compatible with APIs like OpenAI and Google (optional).
+Multi-API Support: Compatible with APIs like OpenAI.
 Easy to Use: Simple installation and quick setup.
 # Installation
 Download the .jar file from the actions section.